IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ## How It Works: Complete Verification Flow

-The IronShield verification process involves **six distinct steps** that create a secure, verifiable chain of trust without requiring ongoing communication between your API and IronShield servers.
+The IronShield verification process involves **seven distinct steps** that create a secure, verifiable chain of trust without requiring ongoing communication between your API and IronShield servers.

 ```mermaid
 sequenceDiagram